laporeon/weatherish-bff/README.md

-# weatherish-bff
+# Weatherish BFF
-A BFF for my Weatherish CLI to prevent key exposure.
+> A simple and clean BFF for my weatherish CLI.